SFU-CMPT-201/.github/profile/README.md

 * Unlike long assignments, short assignments are designed to be straightforward.

 Below are the short assignments, provided for your reference.
 Each offering of CMPT 201 has its own private repos for these assignments and instructions may vary slightly.
-Please do not use these assignment as-is.
+Therefore, if you are taking CMPT 201, please make sure you use the correct repos corresponding to your term instead of the repos below.

 * [A0: Basics of the Command-Line Interface](https://github.com/SFU-CMPT-201/a0-pub)
 * [A1: Neovim](https://github.com/SFU-CMPT-201/a1-pub)